olcf-tutorials/local_mpi_to_gpu/README.md

 $ bsub submit.lsf
 ```

+The `jsrun` line in this script will launch 14 total MPI ranks (7 on each of the 2 nodes).
 You can check the status of your job with the `jobstat` command.
 Once your job has completed, you can view the results in the output file named `mpi_ranks.JOBID`:

 ```
 $ cat map_ranks.JOBID